-This topic contains 3 replies, has 3 voices, and was last updated by Anonymous 3 years, 4 months ago.
+- This topic has 3 replies, 3 voices, and was last updated 3 years, 12 months ago by Anonymous.

 I got a good one for ya.
 I maintain a customer system in a protected environment which does not directly touch the internet.
 We get updates made available monthly thru a filtered/scanned WSUS upline server.
 We hold our own WSUS server inside our environment.
 We get advertisements when updates are available, and approve/download/test/deploy as you would on any managed system.